COVID19-Malta/COVID19-Data/README.md

 # COVID-19 in Malta - Open Dataset

-This is an Official Open Dataset on COVID19 in Malta from the COVID-19 Public Health Response Team.
+This is an Official Open Dataset on COVID19 in Malta from the COVID-19 Public Health Response Team (Ministry for Health).

 ## Number of PCR Tests